TitasDas/Docuwise2.0/README.md

 - **Content Limitations**: Please note that our system may not accurately read tables, diagrams, figures, or similar content within documents.
 We are continually working to improve our capabilities and appreciate your understanding.

-- **Data Privacy and Security**: We prioritize your privacy and data security.
-All interactions with our platform are locally executed on your device, and no data is saved or recorded by our system.
-Once you close the app, all locally created instances and data are securely deleted.
+- **Data Privacy and Security**: Your privacy and data security are of utmost importance to us.
+While the app is hosted on a cloud server, we take significant measures to ensure that your data is handled securely.
+Uploaded documents are processed in real-time, and we do not store them or any extracted information longer than necessary to provide answers to your queries.
+We design our data handling practices to respect user privacy and comply with data protection regulations.
+However, users should be aware that data is transmitted over the internet to our server for processing.
+We encourage users to review our privacy policy for detailed information on how data is managed and protected.

 Thank you for choosing Docuwise 2.0.
 We are committed to providing you with a reliable and efficient service for all your document analysis needs.